ewels/CPT-Bootstrap-Carousel/README.md

 	* Added support for carousel categories, using filtering with the `category` shortcode
 	* Added `orderby` shortcode attribute to specify ordering of images
 		* This means that images can now be in a random order
-	* Added `twbs` shortcode aatribute to allow the output of Twitter Bootstrap v3 markup
+	* Added `twbs` shortcode attribute to allow the output of Twitter Bootstrap v3 markup
 	* Added WordPress directory screenshots
 	* Admin thumbnail images now link to the edit page
 * __1.2__